Second screen: Sports broadcasting

 Sports broadcasters, to stem the flight of the audience away from watching the main screen (the television) to the second screen, are offering alternative content to the main program, such as unseen moments, alternative information, soundtracks, and characters.
 Proposed new technologies allow the viewer to see different camera angles while watching the game.

 TV2 (Denmark), Denmark's largest commercial TV channel, synchronized its Second Screen service with the live broadcast of the Giro d'Italia cycling race from May 5 to May 27, 2012.
 Viewers on all internet devices could get rider stats, biographies, news, stage reviews, city information, weather updates, and more.
-Viewers scanned a QR code on the TV broadcast to get connected or typed in a short URL.
+Viewers scanned a QR code on the TV broadcast to get connected to the service or typed in a short URL.

-In the US, HDNet Fights utilizes a second screen service that synchronizes with live MMA broadcasts.
-Viewers on smartphones and tablets can get stats, vote on fights and rounds, chat, win prizes, and see how fellow second screen users voted on fight outcomes.
+In the US, HDNet Fights utilizes a service that synchronizes with live MMA broadcasts.
+Viewers on smartphones and tablets can get stats, vote on fights and rounds, chat, win prizes, and see how fellow second-screen users voted on fight outcomes.

 Other television

-Slate described popular procedural dramas like Suits as examples of "'second-screen content'—shows that don't require viewers to hit rewind if they idly drift off while scrolling their phones".
+Slate described popular procedural dramas like Suits as examples of "second-screen content—shows that don't require viewers to hit rewind if they idly drift off while scrolling their phones".
 The Hollywood Reporter described the Jennifer Lopez film Atlas as "another Netflix movie to half-watch while doing laundry".
 John Landgraf of FX Networks bragged that, by contrast, Shogun was "not a two-screen show".
-Being the second screen has reportedly become desirable.
-Streaming services tell showrunners, Justine Bateman said to The Hollywood Reporter in 2023, that "the viewer's primary screen is their phone and the laptop and they don't want anything on your show to distract them from their primary screen because if they get distracted, they might look up, be confused, and go turn it off.
+Justine Bateman said to The Hollywood Reporter in 2023, that "the viewer's primary screen is their phone and the laptop and they don't want anything on your show to distract them from their primary screen because if they get distracted, they might look up, be confused, and go turn it off.
 I heard somebody use this term before: they want a 'visual muzak.'"
-By 2025 Netflix reportedly told screenwriters to have characters announce actions, so those watching the streaming service in the background while doing something else know what is happening.
+In 2025, Netflix reportedly told screenwriters to have characters announce actions, so those watching the streaming service in the background while doing something else know what is happening.